 As they move up school, children will take home reading scheme books and those levelled using Accelerated Reader.
-Children may also read books from home.
+Children may also read books from home and those chosen during library visits.
 Children can access Reading Plus at home and other free online reading materials via links on their year Share Point.
 Any reading completed at home can be recorded in a child's reading log.
 These are returned to school weekly for the teacher to check.
+To encourage regular reading we have the 'Golden Ticket' draw.
+Children receive a golden ticket for each book/chapter read.
+These are then placed in a draw during our celebration assembly, where the winning children receive a new book.